rushkock/project/DESIGN.md

 The goal is when the user clicks on another country the sunburst zooms out on the previously chosen country and zooms in the new country.

 ## External components
-Bootstrap
+- Bootstrap
-d3 version (5.7.0)
+- d3 version (5.7.0)
-d3 toolti
+- d3 tooltip
-flare visualization toolkit
+- flare visualization toolkit